comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 ## Abstract
 <!-- Context      -->
-As a way to counter societal and economic problems with centralization, decentralization efforts such as Solid lead to data being spread over a massive number of Linked Data documents on the Web.
+As a way to counter societal and economic problems with data centralization on the Web, decentralization efforts such as Solid lead to data being spread over a massive number of Linked Data documents across the Web.
 This raises significant technical issues when querying over this data as if it was a global Knowledge Graph, since this data can not be centralized due to legal reasons, and current (federated) querying techniques have not been designed to handle this large scale of data distribution.